cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 ### Current UCSD Students

-Current UCSD students who meet the above criteria are also welcome to work on projects in the lab.
+Current UCSD students are also welcome to work on projects in the lab.
 Generally, we expect this to be mostly PhD and Masters students in Psychology, Cognitive Science, CSE, or Neurosciences.
 Unusually well prepared undergraduate students are welcome, but they will be held to the same high standards.